The Tower District is probably going to look a little different the next time you set foot in it.

 Me N Ed’s

-Tower’s Me N Ed’s is closed for remodeling and will reopen as a Me N Ed’s On Tap with self-serve beer.
+Tower’s Me N Ed’s is now open after remodeling as a Me N Ed’s On Tap with self-serve beer.

-The restaurant will have more than 20 taps.
+The restaurant has more than 20 taps.
 Customers pay up front for the amount of beer they want and are given bracelets with technology that tracks how much beer is poured.

-Me N Ed’s already has this concept at Bullard and West avenues and at the Temperance Avenue and Highway 168 restaurants.
+Me N Ed’s started this concept at Bullard and West avenues and at the Temperance Avenue and Highway 168 restaurants.
 Another restaurant, this one dubbed Blast & Brew, is in the works at a newly built building under construction in Old Town Clovis.

-The company hopes to reopen the Tower location at the end of September.
-The restaurant still will serve pizza, but will add a few foods that pair well with beer, possibly including Bavarian pretzels, garlic knots and loaded tots.
+The Tower restaurant still serves pizza, and has added a few foods that pair well with beer, including Bavarian pretzels, garlic knots and loaded tots.

 After more than 30 years on Fern Avenue, Brass Unicorn has moved — though not far.
 The New Age gift store is now at 1007 N. Van Ness Ave., on the corner of Elizabeth Street, about two blocks south of Olive Avenue.